 Automatic movements are learned motor acts that are performed without conscious effort.
 For example: opening the door while entering a room, tapping one's fingers while thinking about something.

 Voluntary movements are planned or self-initiated.
 In other words, the movements are intentional and are externally triggered.
-For example: withdrawing a hand from a hot plate.
+For example: withdrawing the hand from a hot plate.

-Semivoluntary movements are induced by an inner stimulus that is sensory in nature.
-For example: need to scratch an itch.
+Semi-voluntary movements are induced by an inner stimulus that is sensory in nature.
+For example, a need to scratch an itch.

-An important difference between semivoluntary and involuntary movements is that, semivoluntary movements can be suppressed by the patient, and involuntary movements are often non-suppressible or partially suppressible (some tremors, chorea, dystonia, stereotypies and some tics).
+An important difference between semi-voluntary and involuntary movements is that the patient can suppress semi-voluntary movements, and involuntary movements are often non-suppressible or partially suppressible (some tremors, chorea, dystonia, stereotypies, and some tics).

 These are an often neglected category of movement disorders.
-These are caused by psychological factors, and hence they were earlier classified as functional or non-organic movement disorders.
-Earlier, they fell under the category of medically unexplained symptoms and in that a diagnosis was made only after other organic causes were ruled out.
-One must not assume that the term ''functional'' always points to a psychogenic basis.
-In the past, the term ''functional'' has been used to denote organic diseases in which a specific cause was not determined.
-The term ''organic'' is used to mean ''not due to a psychogenic etiology'', and, thus the term ''non-organic'' refers to psychogenic etiology.
+Psychological factors cause these, and hence they were earlier classified as functional or non-organic movement disorders.
+Earlier, they fell under the category of medically unexplained symptoms, and in that, a diagnosis was made only after other organic causes were ruled out.
+One must not assume that the term "functional" always points to a psychogenic basis.
+In the past, the term "functional" has been used to denote organic diseases in which a specific cause was not determined.
 However, much debate continues regarding these terminologies in the international forum for movement disorders.

 In the recent past, there has been an upward trend in the occurrence of psychogenic movement disorders, and studies estimate that their global prevalence is around 1 to 9 % in all neurologic diagnoses.
 To be classified as a psychogenic movement disorder, no organic cause should be evident, and there should be an overlay of a psychiatric disorder.
-It is imperative to explore the psychodynamics which could possibly point to the etiology in such cases.
+Therefore, it is imperative to explore psychodynamics, which could point to the etiology in such cases.

-It is intellectually intriguing that the human brain is capable of creating neurodeficits such as paralysis, sensory loss, blindness, epilepsy, from physiologic factors.
-A great deal of work has been done in this regard by Charcot and Freud.
-Till date, no investigation exists that can differentiate between an involuntary and a voluntary movement disorder.
+It is intellectually intriguing that the human brain is capable of creating neuro deficits such as paralysis, sensory loss, blindness, epilepsy from physiologic factors.
+However, no investigation exists that can differentiate between an involuntary and a voluntary movement disorder.